fh233/fh233.github.io/_pages/about.md

 <br />
 <div class='paper-box-text' markdown="1">

+-A ski-stunt maneuver is a type of aggressive vehicle motions in which a four-wheel vehicle runs on two wheels on one side.
+We present the safety-guaranteed motion control of  autonomous ski-stunt maneuvers. (see the video abvoe)

+<b> Cordinated Control of Mobile Robot </b><br />
+- autonomous bicycle robot control for crossing obstacles with impulsive actuation

 As a single-track mobile platform, bikebot (i.e., bicycle-based robot) has attractive capability to navigate through narrow, off-road terrain.
 However, running crossing step-like obstacles creates challenges.
 This project presents a novel autonomous bikebot control with two assistive legs to navigate crossing obstacles. (see video above)

-- coordinate control of a manipulator on a bicycle robot control  <br />
+- coordinate control of a manipulator on a bicycle robot control

-Bikebot manipulation has advantages of the single-track robot mobility and manipulation dexterity.
 We present a coordinated pose control of mobile manipulation with the stationary bikebot.
 A coordinated planning and control design is presented to determine the balance-prioritized posture control under kinematic and dynamic constraints.

 <b> Learning-Based Motion Pattern Recogniztion and Control </b><br />